harvester/docs/docs/vm/create-vm.md

 :::info important

-When creating volumes from VM images, be sure the volume size is sufficient for the image.
-This is particularly important with qcow2 images, which can have a virtual size larger than the physical image size.
-If the volume size is set smaller than size of the underlying image, the volume will potentially be corrupt.
-By default, Harvester will set the volume size to 10GiB, or the virtual size of the image, whichever is greater.
+When creating volumes from a VM image, ensure that the volume size is greater than or equal to the image size.
+The volume may become corrupted if the configured volume size is less than the size of the underlying image.
+This is particularly important for qcow2 images because the virtual size is typically greater than the physical size.

+By default, Harvester sets the volume size to either 10 GiB or the virtual size of the VM image, whichever is greater.

 :::